The ALICE experiment: a journey through QCD

-The data have been compared with pure proton composition, representing the lightest cosmic ray composition, and pure iron representing the heaviest composition.
+The data have been compared with pure proton composition, representing the lightest cosmic ray composition that hits the atmosphere and produces the high-multiplicity muon events, and pure iron representing the heaviest composition.
 As an example, Fig.~\ref{fig:mmd} shows a comparison of the measured MMD with the simulations in the intermediate range of muon multiplicity.
 The limited sample size does not allow for a quantitative study of the composition, but the measurement suggests a mixed ion primary cosmic-ray composition with an average mass increasing with energy in accordance with most of the previous experiments.
-The observed rate of HMM events is consistent with the predictions using a pure iron primary composition and energies $E > 10^{16}$~eV.
+The observed rate of HMM events is consistent with the predictions using a pure iron primary composition up to MMD values of about 70 and energies $E > 10^{16}$~eV.
 For the first time the rate of HMM events is well reproduced using conventional hadronic interaction models and a plausible primary flux extrapolation.
 This measurement places significant constraints on alternative, more exotic, production mechanisms.